captainminh1999/record-deduplication/README.md

   * **`outputs/`** – This sub-directory is where all intermediate and final outputs will be written.
 Important files include:

     * `cleaned.csv` – Cleaned data after preprocessing (duplicate entries removed, new normalized columns added).
-    * `removed_rows.csv` – Records that were dropped during preprocessing because they were exact duplicates of others (with the same combined key).
+    * `removed_rows.csv` – Records that were dropped because another row shared the same normalised company or domain.
+The `merged_ids` column lists the related record IDs.
     * `pairs.csv` – Record ID pairs generated by the blocking step.
     * `features.csv` – Similarity feature matrix for candidate pairs (output of the similarity step).
     * `labels.csv` – *(Optional)* Label data for training the model (you might prepare this manually if you have known duplicates for supervised learning).